johnnyreilly/azdo-npm-auth/README.md

 ## Prerequisites

-`ado-npm-auth-lite` requires that you are authenticated with Azure to acquire an Azure DevOps Personal Access Token.
+If you would like `ado-npm-auth-lite` to acquire a token on your behalf, then it requires that your [Azure DevOps organisation is connected with your Azure account / Microsoft Entra ID](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/connect-organization-to-azure-ad?view=azure-devops).
+Then, assuming you are authenticated with Azure, it can acquire an Azure DevOps Personal Access Token on your behalf.
 To authenticate, run `az login`.
 [If you need to install the Azure CLI, follow these instructions](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
 It is not necessary to run `az login` if you are already authenticated with Azure.

 You might be worried about `ado-npm-auth-lite` trying to create user `.npmrc` files when running CI builds.
 Happily this does not happen; it detects whether it is running in a CI environment and does **not** create a user `.npmrc` file in that case.